 - Those who signed the visitor’s/guest’s register book at the funeral home at a time other than at the visitation or funeral because they could not attend either event.

-- People who donated their time and personal services (transportation, babysitting, medical care, etc.) or food
+- People who donated their time and personal services (transportation, babysitting, medical care, hospice care, etc.) or food.

 You may wish to post a public thank-you notice in your local paper as a way of thanking larger groups of people involved in the care of your loved one: the hospital and staff or caregiver(s), your clergy representative, the funeral home and staff, or any catering or transportation services that helped out in addition to the family, friends and associates who may have sent cards, flowers, donations, or made arrangements to assist during this overwhelming time.